 A comprehensive center displays a multidisciplinary approach to stroke care and is supported by a neurovascular medical director on the medical staff and nurses and therapists specifically trained in stroke care.
 The stroke center is also required to be equipped with advanced technology, including updated facilities and telemedicine technology.
 The continuum of care provided by a comprehensive center — from emergency services through rehabilitation to community outreach and education — exemplifies the hospital’s dedication to excellence and to fulfilling its mission to help improve the health of people in the communities served.

-Our comprehensive stroke centers in Plano, Dallas and Fort Worth offer advanced stroke capabilities including a dedicated Neuro ICU with 24/7, on-site coverage provided by a dedicated neurocritical care team (NCC).
-The NCC team is comprised of neurointensivist physicians on the medical staff and advanced acute care nurse practitioners and physician assistants.
+Our comprehensive stroke centers in Plano, Dallas and Fort Worth offer advanced stroke capabilities including either a Neuro ICU or dedicated ICU stroke beds with 24/7, on-site coverage provided by neurocritical care providers, which can include neurointensivist physicians on the medical staff and advanced acute-care nurse practitioners and physician assistants.
 Neurointensivists are fellowship-trained physicians on the medical staff with expertise in managing critically ill brain, spinal cord and other neurological illnesses and injuries.
 They are able to recognize and manage medical complications affecting other body systems (like heart, lungs, kidneys, infections etc.) in a stroke patient and understand the bearing of other such medical conditions on a patient’s injured brain.

 These certifications reflect our commitment to a robust neuroscience program aimed at treating neurological diseases and conditions that afflict people throughout the North Texas region.

 In addition to certified advanced care, our facilities offer a complete continuum of care following a stroke to help you get back to life as quickly as possible.
 Our programs share rehabilitation and recovery resources and are available on both inpatient and outpatient bases.
+Texas Health Dallas’s stroke rehabilitation program holds an accreditation by the Commission on the Accreditation of Rehabilitation Facilities (CARF).
 Support groups are also offered.
-Contact a Texas Health hospital conveniently located near you to find out more
+Contact a Texas Health hospital conveniently located near you to find out more.